dlr-eoc/ukis-pysat/README.md

 ### raster
 Reading satellite data and performing simple, but cumbersome tasks.
+This is just a layer on top of [rasterio](https://github.com/mapbox/rasterio) for stuff we often need.
+It can very well be that using *rasterio* direclty is often the better choice.

 Read the documentation for more details: [https://ukis-pysat.readthedocs.io](https://ukis-pysat.readthedocs.io/en/latest/).